AdamClarkStandke/TinyMachineLearning/README.md

 ### (New Version) Schematic and PCB layout:

 This version of the schematic comes from the book [Teach an Arduino to Fly by David McGriffy](https://www.makershed.com/products/make-drones-pdf) in the book David uses the [Teensy 3.1](https://www.pjrc.com/teensy/teensy31.html) board and the add-in for the Arduino IDE to program the flight controller, I just switched the board and removed the  components that are not necessary for the Nano BLE 33 Rev 2.
+This design uses only one 3.7V 650mAh battery rather then the two that I used in the previous two designs.
+This should help with the weight issues I was having.
+To make this design work you need to buy a voltage regulator/booster (similar to the one I designed in Old Version 1) except in this design I bought a tried and tested booster (rather than design my own like I did in Old Version 1); in particular I bought [Matek VB2A5V 3-4.2V to 5V Voltage Booster ](https://www.racedayquads.com/products/matek-vb2a5-1s-lipo-to-5v-voltage-booster?currency=USD&variant=31467728207985&gclid=Cj0KCQjw0IGnBhDUARIsAMwFDLnRW7vPnVI_kPZZ07VLbTDB3pQNJlU3sNtUL8EGRetb_AuOmo7wnHUaAl3fEALw_wcB).
+Basically, the genius of David's design is that a 3.7v battery can be used to power the Arduino, motors, and other components.
+The battery's 3.7-4.2 variable discharge rate will power the motors, while the regulated 5v output  will power the Arduino through its vin pin and the auxiliary components (i.e a camera).
+The Arduino's 3v3 pin will power the [Lemon RX reciever](https://lemon-rx.com/index.php?route=product/product&product_id=263) to be controlled by the [Blade MLP4DSM 4Ch Controller](https://www.horizonhobby.com/product/mlp4dsm-4ch-transmitter-2.4ghz-bmcx2120sr/EFLH1064B.html?gclid=Cj0KCQjw0IGnBhDUARIsAMwFDLnIMOxdLQWNxmZvSB9TNVZfrrQnBrdQ40ycnGwFcJZ92rF96O86bkgaAlpqEALw_wcB) I will be using the drone frame from  David's book and modify David's code as found at [The visible drone](http://www.makedronesbook.com/projects/VizDrone).
+Get David's book to fully understand this Drone/flight control game, G!!! (highly recommend).

 **Schematic**